waldrain/waldrain.github.io/pv.md

 ## BMS Battery Management System

-I first tried a Chinese smart BMS by Daly for 87 euro, and that did not work.
+I first tried a Chinese smart BMS by Daly from AliExpress SouthLan Store for 87 euro: Smart BMS 8S LiFePo4 24V 100A.

+I could not get that to wiork at all; unable to set it up; too smart for me?

 <!--